 The latest version, the PrecisionX 16 has added features like overclocking support, functionality and full support for Microsoft Vista/7/8/8.1 and 10.

 Another new feature is the EVGA LED Sync, which you can use to sync your EVGA RGB graphics card, CLC cooler or chassis with the EVGA LED Sync, built into the Precision XOC.

-Benefits of using EVGA Precision X include a dynamically set independent voltage or frequency points for ultimate control, linear mode for one-click overclocking, scan mode for finding optimal voltage/frequency carve for your card, OSD interface with RGB color support, custom fan control, in-game screenshot hotkey that supports BMP and JPG, and much more.
+Benefits of using EVGA Precision X include a dynamically set independent voltage or frequency points for ultimate control, a linear mode for one-click overclocking, scan mode for finding optimal voltage/frequency curve for your card, OSD interface with RGB color support, custom fan control, in-game screenshot hotkey that supports BMP and JPG, and much more.

 If you want to squeeze out some more power from your old(er) CPU, then definitely, overclocking it is the cheapest way to do so without spending extra money.
 However, note that overclocking might reduce the lifespan of your components, cause high CPU temperature and increase your system’s instability.

 In short, no. Turbo boost (also known as turbo clocking) is seen as “normal” CPU activity, as it means giving your CPU a little extra power within the regular thermal threshold.
 Overclocking means “pushing” the CPU above the normal thermal threshold to get higher performance.

 Can overclocking reduce lifespan?

 Lifespan reduction greatly depends on the way you handle overclocking.
 Increasing the frequency of your CPU by itself should have little to no effect on its lifespan.
 However, this practice might render your system a bit more unstable than its non-overclocked version.
 Make sure your system can handle the heat before you start overclocking.